Ian Bleasdale

-He has appeared in various programmes, including The Beiderbecke Affair, Harry's Game, Inspector Morse, The Brittas Empire, Andy Capp, Soldier Soldier, All Creatures Great and Small and as a photographer on Coronation Street.
+He has appeared in various programmes, including The Beiderbecke Affair, Harry's Game, Brookside, Inspector Morse, The Brittas Empire, Andy Capp, Heartbeat, Soldier Soldier, All Creatures Great and Small and as a photographer on Coronation Street.

 However, Bleasdale is best known for his role as paramedic Josh Griffiths on the BBC television drama, Casualty.
-He was the second longest serving character in the show's 20-year history, bettered only by Derek Thompson's character Charlie Fairhead.
-Since 2016 Bleasdale has made several guest stints in the show and in 2017 his character was made ambulance station manager.

 Josh first appeared in episode 1 of series 4 (1989) and started as a speaking extra.
 His role has gone from strength to strength over the years and he has had several harrowing storylines so far, including the death of his family in a house fire, and his second wife Collette having an affair with a colleague and finally leaving him.
 He left the show on 3 November 2007 after 18 years.
+He returned to the role in 2016, making several guest stints between 2016 and 2017.
+He later reprised the role in 2024 for Charlie's exit storyline.

 He took part in the 2009 series of Celebrity MasterChef.
 He appeared for a short part in one of the last episodes of The Bill.
 In 2013 he made appearances in Doctors and Law & Order UK.
 Since leaving Casualty, Bleasdale has been presenting the BBC1 show Hospital Heroes.